o-yuksel/o-yuksel.github.io/_projects/6_project.md

 ---
 layout: page
-title: Visualizing Evolutionary Prediction: A Simulation of Developmental Dynamics
+title: "Visualizing Evolutionary Prediction: A Simulation of Developmental Dynamics"
 description:
 img: assets/img/publication_preview/Scenario1_Slow_Speed.webp
 importance: 1
 category: work
 related_publications: false
 ---

 Predicting the course of evolution is a fundamental challenge in biology.
 The complexity of development, where genes and environment interact in non-linear ways, often makes it seem daunting to foresee the phenotypic consequences of any given change.
 However, a recent theoretical framework by Milocco and Uller (2024) offers an optimistic perspective, proposing that by representing development as a dynamical system, we can uncover the underlying logic of how variation is generated and, in turn, predict evolutionary trajectories.